KrivonosMS/git-commit-template/README.md

-# Git commit template Plugin for IntelliJ
+# Git commit template Plugin for IntelliJ IDEA

 **Thanks [MobileTribe](https://github.com/MobileTribe/commit-template-idea-plugin) for the idea and example.**